alixdecr/PRAB/apis/datamuse/README.md

 ### General Information

-- Identifier: datamuse
+- Identifier: datamuse | N°11 in `/structural-characteristics/visualisation`

 - Name: Datamuse

-- Cited By: [16] (the citation references can be found in `study-data/study-apis.md`)
+- Cited By: [16] (the citation references can be found in `/study-data/study-apis.md`)

 - References: [API Website](https://www.datamuse.com/api) | [OpenAPI Specification](NO OPENAPI OR POSTMAN)